-Like most baked goods, I’d relinquished muffins to the list of “can’t haves” — up there on the list alongside pastries, ice creams, chips and all the sweet, snacky foods we so love and desire.
+Like most baked goods, I’d relinquished muffins to the list of “can’t haves” — up there on the list alongside pastries, ice creams, chips and all the sweet, snacky foods people so love and desire.
 That was before I realized that there was a way to make just about anything in a healthy, nourishing way.
 You just have to know a few tricks to do it.

 These healthy banana muffins are that kind of sorcery at its finest.
-Believe it or not, there’s no refined sugars, dairy, or gluten in these.
-The only sweetening comes from ripened bananas, and it sweetens these muffins to coffee shop caliber.
-You can find this recipe, and many others just like it, in the totally indulgent, guilt-free recipe guide.
+Believe it or not, there’s no refined sugars, dairy or gluten in these.
+The only sweetening comes from ripened bananas, and it sweetens these muffins to coffee-shop caliber.
+You can find this recipe, and many others just like it, in the totally indulgent, guilt-free recipe guide:

 Healthy Banana Muffins

 - 3 organic bananas

 - ⅓ c. coconut flour